 Learn How to Bake a Better ‘Category’ Pie

 The retailing concept of Category Management originated in the late 1980s.
 It followed the research of Brian F. Harris, a former professor at the University of Southern California.
-It changed in the way retailers and suppliers worked and transformed the way in which products were promoted in-store.
+It changed the way retailers and suppliers worked together and transformed the way in which products were merchandised and promoted in-store.

 Historically, retail categories would contain lots of brands from different suppliers.
 The situation would arise that every time brand X promoted its products, the sales of brand Y would go down.
 One benefited at the expense of the other.
 In short, they were competing with each other.
 There was, therefore, no net gain for the retailer.

 For the first time, the retailer grouped the range of products offered for sale together.
 The groups were based upon product similarities and the consumer need they met.
 The management of these ‘product categories’ treats them as a Strategic Business Unit (SBU), and no longer as stand-alone products or brands.